 That’s right!
 Our damper seals with a rubber gasket, not metal-to-metal like your current damper.
 It seals tight, so virtually no air, and thus no heat or air conditioning, gets lost up your chimney.
 The Lock-Top also eliminates downdrafts, seals out the rain which can deteriorate the inside of your chimney, and prevents entry by pests like squirrels, raccoons, and nesting birds.

 The Lock-Top Mounts on Top of Your Chimney

 On top?
 Yes, that is the perfect location to create an airtight seal.
-A cable drops down your flue and attaches to a handle which mounts where you can reach it for convenient opening and closing.
-The Lock-Top II combines the energy saving features of the Lock-Top Damper with a special stainless steel chimney cap.
-This combo unit is a great option for those who want to prevent snow buildup on top of the damper, and to protect their chimney from rain, birds and animals.
+A cable drops down your flue and attaches to a handle that mounts where you can reach it for convenient opening and closing.
+The Lock-Top II combines the energy-saving features of the Lock-Top Damper with a special stainless steel chimney cap.
+This combo unit is a great option for those who want to prevent snow buildup on top of the damper, and to protect their chimney from rain, birds, and animals.

 Spider and Lyemance

 Traditional fireplace dampers leak.
 They leak a lot!
 That costs you big money in lost utility dollars going up your chimney.
 The Lyemance damper eliminates 90 percent of winter heating and summer cooling loss that leaks past your current damper.
 It also eliminates downdrafts and keeps moisture and animals out of your chimney.

 The damper has a silicone rubber gasket that provides solid tight-sealing protection, just like an old-fashioned mason jar.
 The Lyemance replaces traditional throat dampers that are notoriously leaky and expensive.
 The damper handle is mounted on the side wall of the firebox, and a quick pull on the handle causes the damper to open when you are ready to start a fire.
 A stainless steel cover can be installed over the damper for additional protection.